jmarroq/VLSI_CacheDesign/README.md

 # VLSI_CacheDesign
-This project is to design, implement and simulate in VHDL, and do the layout for a cache block.
+This project is to design, implement and simulate in VHDL, and show the layout for a cache block.